heki-11/gurobi-in-simulink/README.md

             By Heejin Kim (heejink@umich.edu)
 *******************************************************************

-I was so frustrated that there was no clear step-by-step guide on how to use Gurobi libraries in Simulink in anywhere on the Internet (for hardware implementation settings).
+I was so frustrated that there was no clear step-by-step guide on how to use Gurobi libraries in Simulink (for hardware implementation settings, so an M-coded S function would not work) anywhere on the Internet.
 After spending three whole days, I just created a guide myself.
 So here it is.

 **1. Pre-requisites**